drjoschua/nr-litteratur/UU-ASS.md

 [Up](#tekster-som-handler-om-evalueringsmetoder-for-universell-utforming-uu-ass)

 Bruun et al. (2009) compare three remote usability testing methods with conventional lab testing.
-Remote synchronous testing is defined as test users and evaluator are separated in space, whereas asynchornous methods are defined as test users and evaluators are seaprated in space _and_ time.
+Remote synchronous testing is defined as test users and evaluator are separated in space, whereas asynchronous methods are defined as test users and evaluators are separated in space _and_ time.
 They identified several asynchronous testing methods:
-* auto-logging (collecting quantitavie data that is being analysed, often combined with interviews and/or questionnaires),
+* auto-logging (collecting quantitative data that is being analyzed, often combined with interviews and/or questionnaires),
 * user-reported critical incident method (UCI) (users report problems themselves),
 * unstructured problem reporting (participants make note of problems while they work on tasks),
 * forum (collecting qualitative data during auto-logging),